dbwhy/Artificial-Stockbroker/README.md

 # Artificial-Stockbroker

-This project is an attempt to 'hack' the stock market via machine learning and is split into two parts: predicting and trading.
+This is an attempt to 'hack' the stock market via machine learning.
+The project is split into two parts: predicting and trading.

 The predicting stage will utilize the TensorFlow library to train a recurrent neural network (RNN) model to predict a stock's *closing price*.
 The RNN architecture used will be the LSTM (Long Short-Term Memory) algorithm.